alvescesar/alvescesar/README.md

 ### Hello!
 Welcome to my GitHub! 👋
 My name is César, I'm a full-stack web developer.
-I'm a professional composer, specialized in video game audio who is transitioning to a career in tech!
+I'm a professional composer, specialized in video game audio who has transitioned to a career in tech!

 <!--
 **alvescesar/alvescesar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.